bricker0/SDG_Leaflet/README.md

 •	Stylize your map using CSS<br>

 ## Start your website with a title for your map

 Open your favorite text editor (mine is Sublime) and start a document with the following HTML and change the text to match the dataset you are working with.
 Save the document as map.html

+In this example code - add the title of the map and add a base map - change the text to match your SDG indicator data

 ```

 <!DOCTYPE html>